rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 > Note: Using primitive values when a complex type would be more appropriate is
 > an anti-pattern known as *primitive obsession*.

-Listing 12-6 shows the addition of a struct named `Config` defined to have fields named `query` and `filename`.
-We’ve also changed the `parse_config` function to return an instance of the `Config` struct and updated `main` to use the struct fields rather than having separate variables:
+Listing 12-6 shows the improvements to the `parse_config` function.

 <span class="filename">Filename: src/main.rs</span>